jekhokie/scriptbox/rust--learnings/README.md

   - Setting up any other configuration.
   - Calling a `run` function in `lib.rs`.
   - Handling the error if `run` returns an error.
+- The first time a closure is called the parameter type is locked in (you must use the same parameter type if calling the closure after the first time).
+- Memoization or lazy evaluation can be accomplished by creating a struct that will hold the closure and resulting value of the closure, only calling the closure if the resulting value is needed and is not already cached.
+- To create an iterator, only need to define an `Item` and implement the `next()` function.
+- Iterator adapters (such as `map()`) are lazy evaluated.
+- Iterators are zero-cost abstractions (abstraction imposes no additional runtime overhead).